stefanwalther/generator-sense-extension/docs/generator-prompts.md

-The generator guides you during the setup of your _visualization extension_ by just asking you questions.
+The generator guides you during the setup of your project by just asking questions.
 Probably (and hopefully) self-explanatory, but here's an overview:

 **"Name of your project"**